 I cry as well for the destruction of the land through bombs and for the atrocity of the landmines left by the Soviets to maime the survivors of the battle against evil - which is what they were fighting when they fought the communists.
 I'll never forget, as I travelled across the country, the sight of the distant caravans, miles of camels carrying the tents and possessions of nomads as they moved across the land.
 That entire way of life was destroyed by the Soviets as they bombed and rode over the nation with tanks.

-~ bus breakdown in Khyber Pass between Afghanistan and Pakistan, with friends met on journey
+bus breakdown in Khyber Pass between Afghanistan and Pakistan with friends met on overland journey;

 wearing Afghan blouse with carpetbag purse in a park in Australia;